digiltd/oh-rtd-test/Explanation of Sitemaps.md

 _begin_ / _end_  sets the begin / end of the time axis of the chart.
 Valid values are in this format: yyyyMMddHHmm (yyyy := year, MM := month, dd := day, HH := hour (0-23), mm := minutes).

 Note that charts are rendered by a chart provider.
 By default, openHAB provides a default chart provider which will work with all queryable persistence services.
 Other chart providers can be user to render the chart by changing the `chart:provider=default` configuration in openhab.cfg to the name of the alternative provider.
-Currently, then only alternative is to use the rrdj4 provider to render the graphs.
+Currently, the only alternative is to use the rrdj4 provider to render the graphs.

 #### Element 'Switch'